sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 ### 8.1 What We Learned

-The biggest takeaway is that pre-training matters a lot for NLP.
-DistilBERT, despite being used almost out-of-the-box, beat both other approaches significantly.
-It's already seen so much text during pre-training that fine-tuning on 20k examples is enough.
+The most important conclusion is that pre-training remains crucial for natural language processing models.
+While DistilBERT is used almost directly, its performance evaluation significantly outperforms the other two methods.
+It has already been exposed to a large amount of text during pre-training, so only fine-tuning is needed on these 20,000 samples.

-On the other hand, the simple TF-IDF + logistic regression baseline held up surprisingly well.
-If you need something quick and interpretable, it's not a bad choice.
+Meanwhile, the simple TF-IDF + logistic regression baseline model performed surprisingly well.
+It is also a good choice if a fast and easily interpretable model is needed for this project.

 ### 8.2 Practical Considerations

 If we were deploying this for a real company:
-- **For a quick prototype:** Logistic regression.
-It's fast, explainable, and decent accuracy.
+- **For a quick prototype:** Logistic regression model.
+It is fast, highly interpretable, and its accuracy is not bad.
-- **For best accuracy:** DistilBERT.
-The 30-minute training time is fine if you're not retraining constantly.
+- **For best accuracy:** For DistilBERT， if you don't do repetitive training often, 30 minutes of training time is sufficient.
-- **For edge deployment:** Might need to distill the BERT model further or use something lighter.
+- **For edge deployment:** Further simplification of the BERT model or the use of a lighter model may be necessary in the future.
 ### 8.3 Limitations

-Some things that could affect how well these results generalize:
+The following factors may affect the generalizability of the results:

-- Synthetic data isn't quite the same as real tickets
+- The synthetic data is not entirely identical to real ticketing data.
-- We only tried one random seed for the data split
+- We only tried one random seed for data partitioning.
-- Hyperparameter tuning was minimal
+- The hyperparameter tuning was relatively low.
-- Didn't try any ensemble methods
+- No ensemble methods were attempted.

 ### 8.4 What We'd Do Differently

-With more time, we would:
+If we have more time, we can:

-- Try pre-trained embeddings for TextCNN
+- Try training TextCNN using pre-trained text embeddings
-- Do k-fold cross-validation instead of a single split
+- Use k-fold cross-validation instead of single-segmentation
-- Experiment with data augmentation (paraphrasing, back-translation)
+- Try data augmentation (paraphrasing, back-translation)
-- Maybe try an ensemble of logistic regression + BERT
+- Perhaps try an ensemble model of logistic regression + BERT

 ---

 ## 9. Conclusion

-We built a ticket classification system and compared three approaches.
-The main findings:
+We built a ticketing classification system and compared three methods.
+The main findings are as follows:

 **Performance ranking:**
 1. DistilBERT: 73.2% accuracy, 72.4% macro-F1